MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/activity-filters.md

 #ms.custom:

 ---

+*Applies to: Microsoft Cloud App Security*

 # Activities
-Cloud App Security gives you visibility into all the activities from your connected apps.
+Microsoft Cloud App Security gives you visibility into all the activities from your connected apps.
 After you connect Cloud App Security to an app using the App connector, Cloud App Security scans all the activities that happened - the retroactive scan time period differs per app - and then it is updated constantly with new activities.

 > [!NOTE]
 > For a full list of Office 365 activities monitored by Cloud App Security, see [Search the audit log in the Office 365 Security & Compliance Center](https://support.office.com/article/Search-the-audit-log-in-the-Office-365-Security-Compliance-Center-0d4d0f35-390b-4518-800e-0c7ec95e946c?ui=en-US&rs=en-US&ad=US#ID0EABAAA=Audited_activities)